AntMoore/cli-kit/README.md

 done < <(jq -r '.scripts[].location' "$CLI_KIT_DIR/manifest.json" | tr -d '\r')
 # END custom script loading
 ```

+After updating the `~/.bashrc` file, you will need to reload your shell window.
+Run `lcs` to show the list of available scripts provided by this package.

 ## Config file
 The `config` file contains key configuration settings, such as the `PROJECTS_PATH`, which defines the directory for your development projects.
 This allows scripts to dynamically reference the path, making the setup flexible and easily customizable across different environments.